araujo88/teapot/README.md

 # teapot 🫖

-A simple and lightweight multi-threaded web framework in C++.
+A simple and lightweight multi-threaded web framework in C++ that serves static websites.

 ## Getting started